-So let's say you've built your first memory palace and you've divided it into 5 rooms, with 5 loci per room.
+So let's say you've built your first memory palace and you've divided it into 5 zones, with 5 loci per zone.
 That would be 25 loci in total, with each of those loci holding one, two or three pieces of information (you can place more than 3, but it will be less efficient and harder to remember).
 I would use this palace for random things that you want to remember for a short while and for practicing with list of words or anything.
 I think list of words provide some really good practice for both beginners and experts because it's always a novel challenge that require creativity and improvisation and because unlike numbers and cards, you don't need any predetermined system.
 Some people place one words per loci, but most place 2, so that mean your small palace can hold a list of 50 words.
 But you don't have to memorise 50 words right away.
-In fact I think it's better to start with just short exercices, a list of 20 words for example, or as many words as you can in 1, 2 or 5 minutes.
+In fact it might be better to start with just short exercices, a list of 20 words for example, or as many words as you can in 1, 2 or 5 minutes.
 What's nice about short exercises is that it's easier to notice and learn from your mistakes.
 It's also easier to find the time and motivation to do them.
 The goal here isn't to remember something permanently, but just to get better at the act of quickly turning random informations into images.
 Once you've memorised that information once, there's no need to think about it again later.
-Just let it fade, tomorrow if you want you can use the same palace to remember something else.
+Just let it fade and tomorrow if you want you can use the same palace to remember something else.
 Go slowly and the beginning, then later try to go as quickly as you can while still being accurate.
 Pushing your limits, making mistakes and learning from them is how one can improve at most skills, including this one.

 How to remember information for the long term: